TeamCodeStream/codestream-server/outbound_email/README.md

 you do, it's recommended that you copy the playground template file to your **$DT_PLAYGROUNDS** directory and edit it accordingly.
 ```
-dt-new-sandbox -yCD -t cs_mailout -n $sandbox_name
+$ dt-new-sandbox -yCD -t cs_mailout -n $sandbox_name
-dt-load $sandbox_name
+$ dt-load $sandbox_name
-cp $CS_OUTBOUND_EMAIL_TOP/sandbox/playground.template $DT_PLAYGROUNDS/$playground_name
+$ cp $CS_OUTBOUND_EMAIL_TOP/sandbox/playground.template $DT_PLAYGROUNDS/$playground_name
 ```
 #### Without dev_tools
 You're on your own to supply node & npm.
-Recommended versions are node 8.11.3 and npm 6.2.0.
+Recommended versions are node 10.15.3 and npm 6.4.1.
 You're also on your own to setup your shell's environment.
-Default environment variable definitions can be found in **sandbox/defaults.sh**.
-1. Clone the project
+1. `$ git clone git@github.com:teamcodestream/outbound_email`
-1. `(cd src && npm install --no-save)`
+1. `$ cd outbound_email && npm install --no-save`
+1. Use **sandbox/defaults.sh** as a guide for setting up your environment variables.

 ## Quick Start